samiriff/Advanced-Lane-Line-Detection/writeup.md

 ![interactive_slider_unwarp_src][image3]

-For the destination points, I chose a rectangle with left and right boundaries at 1/4th and 3/4th of the width, to accommodate curved lines as well (I discovered this after a few curved lines in the video weren't getting highlighted properly)
+For the destination points, I chose a rectangle with left and right boundaries at 1/4th and 3/4th of the width, to accommodate curved lines as well (I found this after a few curved lines in the video weren't getting highlighted properly)

 This resulted in the following source and destination points: